BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

     An error occurred (ValidationError) when calling the DescribeStacks operation: Stack with id ex-005 does not exist

 Summary
 -------
+- We added permissions to a user account and created an instance role
-- We created a VPC.
+- We created a VPC via template
+- We configured the aws cli on both instances
+- We disassociated the EIP with the private address
+- We removed the default route for the private subnet
-- We created a second Route Table and Tagged it 'public'
+- We created a NAT gateway
+- We added a new default route for the private subnet that uses our NAT gateway
+- We saved the private IP address to the parameter store
+- We assigned our instances to the instance role
-- We created an Internet Gateway.
+- We created a VPC Endpoint
-- We attached the Internet Gateway to the VPC.
+- We removed the default route for the private subnet again
+- We confirmed that the private Instance cannot use the public endpoint, but can use our new VPC endpoint to run aws cli commands
+- We deleted the VPC and related objects.
 - We created a Default Route that targeted the Internet Gateway in the 'public' Route Table.
 - We created two Subnets and Tagged them 'public' and 'private', respectively.
 - We associated the 'public' Subnet with the 'public' Route Table.